dennishansen/iga/README.md

 *VERY EXPERIMENTAL (UNSTABLE)*
-## Iga.
+## 🦉Iga.
 A dead simple Auto-GPT capable of self-improvement.

 This script starts a CLI chat with an Auto-GPT agent Iga who performs one of the following actions:
 - Talk to you: This allows you to respond